 There are exceptions to this typical scenario.
 If you are arrested within 100 miles of a border, or in a “border zone”, you may be subject to expedited removal proceedings.
 This can also happen if you have been in the country for less than two years.

 If you are denied a bond by an officer, you do have the right to appeal the decision to an immigration judge.
 You can also appeal the amount if it is too high for your family to pay.
 However, it’s important to remember that these proceedings are separate from deportation proceedings.
 It’s crucial that you ask for any appeals as quickly as possible.

 Securing The Bond and What Comes Next

 Bond amounts for immigration cases are usually between $1500 and $25,000.
 This varies depending on the specific circumstances of the case.
-Just as in any other case, cash bond is available.
+Just as in any other case, a cash bond is available.
 However, especially in immigration cases, we recommend that you use a bail bonds agent like A-EZ Out Bail Bonds.
 This allows you to make a lower payment to get your loved one bonded out and leaves any remaining funds for a good immigration attorney that can hopefully help keep your family together.
 While out on bail, it’s important to remember to attend all hearings and avoid any additional criminal trouble.